pelloaspuru/pelloaspuru.github.io/README.md

 - Define `.filter-green`, `.filter-gray-light` etc. as filters to change colours of .svg icons.

 ## _config.yml
-- changes the sidebar title and subtitle.
+- changes the website tag title and subtitle.
 - Default YAML values establishes the underlying characteristics of each page type.

 ## index.md